 The Nomination Committee is responsible for (i) formulating policy and making recommendations to the Board on nomination and appointment of Directors and the Board’s succession planning; and (ii) monitoring the implementation of the Board Diversity Policy and reviewing the same and recommending any revision to the Board for consideration.
 The Nomination Committee develops selection procedures for candidates and will consider different criteria including appropriate professional knowledge, industry experience, and the standards set forth in Rules 3.08 and 3.09 of the Listing Rules.
 It reviews the structure, size and composition of the Board annually to ensure that it has balanced skills and expertise to provide effective leadership to the Company.
 It assesses the independence of INEDs under the criteria in Rule 3.13 of the Listing Rules.

 According to its terms of reference (a copy of which is posted on the websites of the Company and the Stock Exchange), the Nomination Committee shall meet as required by its work.
 Decision may also be made by circulation of written resolutions accompanied by explanatory materials.
-During the year ended 31 December 2015, two Nomination Committee meetings were held at which the Nomination Committee had (i) reviewed the structure, size, composition and diversity of the Board; the Board Diversity Policy; the Directors’ involvement in the Company’s affair; and the independence of Independent Non-Executive Directors; and made recommendations to the Board for putting forward Directors, who were subject to retirement by rotation, for re-appointment at 2015 AGM; and (ii) recommended to the Board for approval of the appointment of Mr. Kevin Yip as an INED to fill the vacancy occasioned by the passing away of Sir Rogerio Hyndman Lobo on 18 April 2015.
+During the year ended 31 December 2016, one Nomination Committee meeting was held at which the Nomination Committee had reviewed the structure, size, composition and diversity of the Board; the Board Diversity Policy; the Directors’ involvement in the Company’s affair; and the independence of INEDs; and made recommendations to the Board for putting forward Directors, who were subject to retirement by rotation, for re-appointment at 2016 AGM.

 For more efficient operation of the Board, the Executive Committee was established to make recommendations on the strategic aims, objectives and priorities of the Company and to consider and approve matters relating to the Group’s day-to-day operations.

-In light of the CG Code amendments, effective 1 January 2016, incorporating risk management in the CG Code, the Executive Committee was delegated by the Board to (i) assist the Board in evaluating and determining the nature and extent of risks the Board is willing to take to achieve the Group’s strategic objectives; and (ii) oversee management in the design, implementation and ongoing monitoring of risk management and internal control systems and to ensure their appropriateness and effectiveness.
+In light of the amendments in the CG Code, effective 1 January 2016, incorporating risk management in the CG Code, the Executive Committee was delegated by the Board to (i) assist the Board in evaluating and determining the nature and extent of risks the Board is willing to take to achieve the Group’s strategic objectives; and (ii) oversee management in the design, implementation and ongoing monitoring of risk management and internal control systems and to ensure their appropriateness and effectiveness.

 To oversee the Group’s strategies and development of corporate sustainability, the Executive Committee was delegated by the Board to establish a sustainability steering committee (the “Sustainability Steering Committee”).
 After its establishment, the Sustainability Steering Committee prepared a sustainability policy on the Company’s commitment to environmental, social and governance aspects for sustainable business growth and development.
-The policy was adopted by the Executive Committee in 2014 and the Company published its first sustainability report in June 2015.
+The policy was adopted by the Executive Committee in 2014 and the Company has published its annual sustainability report since then.

 The Audit Committee’s primary responsibilities include reviewing the Company’s financial reports, risk management and internal control systems, and effectiveness and objectivity of the audit process.

 According to its terms of reference (a copy of which is posted on the websites of the Company and the Stock Exchange), the Audit Committee shall meet at least twice a year.
 Decision may be made by circulating written resolutions accompanied by explanatory materials.
-During the year ended 31 December 2015, two Audit Committee meetings were held to review (i) the Company’s interim and year-end financial reports, particularly judgemental areas before submission to the Board; (ii) the internal audit programme (including findings and management’s responses); and (iii) PricewaterhouseCoopers' (“PwC”) confirmation of independence, its report for the Audit Committee and management’s letter of representation; and recommended the re-appointment of Company’s external auditor.
-The Audit Committee also reviewed and approved PwC’s annual audit and non-audit services fees for the year ended 31 December 2014, its terms of engagement as the Company’s external auditor for the year ended 31 December 2015, and its further engagement to (a) review the Company’s preliminary results announcement for the year ended 31 December 2015; and (b) report on continuing connected transactions as disclosed in this annual report.
-As at the date of this report, the Audit Committee also considered the annual audit and non-audit services fees for year ended 31 December 2015, and recommended the re-appointment of PwC (the retiring auditor at the forthcoming AGM) as the Company’s external auditor.
+During the year ended 31 December 2016, three Audit Committee meetings were held to review, inter alia, (i) the Company’s interim and year-end financial reports, particularly judgemental areas before submission to the Board; (ii) the internal audit programme and the effectiveness of the internal audit function (including audit progress, findings and management’s responses); (iii) the adequacy and effectiveness of the risk management and internal control systems; and (iv) PricewaterhouseCoopers’ (“PwC”) confirmation of independence, its report for the Audit Committee and management’s letter of representation; and considered the annual audit and non-audit services fees for the year ended 31 December 2015 and recommended the re-appointment of Company’s external auditor.
+The Audit Committee also reviewed and approved PwC’s terms of engagement as the Company’s external auditor for the year ended 31 December 2016, and its further engagement to (a) review the Company’s preliminary results announcement for the year ended 31 December 2016; and (b) report on continuing connected transactions as disclosed in this annual report.
+As at the date of this report, the Audit Committee also considered the annual audit and non-audit services fees for year ended 31 December 2016, and recommended the re-appointment of PwC (the retiring auditor at the forthcoming AGM) as the Company’s external auditor.

 The Group’s whistleblowing policy was adopted by the Board in December 2011.
 With its introduction, employees are provided with a channel and guideline to report serious misconduct, malpractice or impropriety concerns internally without fear of reprisal.
 The Audit Committee was delegated with the overall responsibility for monitoring and reviewing the effectiveness of the Whistleblowing Policy.

-For the year ended 31 December 2015, the fees paid/payable by the Group to its external auditors in respect of audit and non-audit services provided by them amounted to approximately HK$9.7 million and HK$4.9 million respectively.
-The non-audit services mainly included interim review, taxation and other related services.
+For the year ended 31 December 2016, the fees paid/payable by the Group to its external auditors in respect of audit and non-audit services provided by them amounted to approximately HK$10.2 million and HK$5.0 million respectively.
+The non-audit services mainly included interim review, taxation and other services.

 Accountability and Audit